davewhiteland/compsci-superbasics/collections/_hardware/usb.md

 [adaptor]({{ site.baseurl }}/hardware/dongles) to convert between them.

 A major benefit of using USB is that different devices can use the same physical connections.
-Of course this means the size and layout of the the ports (that is, the socket and the plug) are precisely defined.
+Of course this means the size and layout of the ports (that is, the socket and the plug) are precisely defined.
 But USB can only work because it is a thorough specification of protocols defining how the devices at each end of the cable must communicate with each other.